K-6 (missile): Description

 The K-6 is an intercontinental submarine-launched ballistic missile.
 It is a three-stage missile and is solid fuelled.
-It is planned to armed with multiple independently targetable reentry vehicles and will have a range of around 6,000 to 8,000 kilometres with a three-tonne payload.
+It is planned to armed with multiple independently targetable reentry vehicles and will have a range of around 8,000 to 12,000 kilometres with a three-tonne payload.
 It has a planned length of over 12 metres and a diameter of over 2 metres.
+It will be able carry both conventional and nuclear warheads.

 Development

-The K-6 is being developed by the Advanced Naval Systems Laboratory of the Defence Research and Development Organisation since 2017.
+The K-6 is being developed by the Advanced Systems Laboratory of (DRDO) since 2017.
 Testing of the K-5 missile will assist in developing the K-6.